omines/datatables-bundle/README.md

 ## Usage

-To render the most basic static table, implement a controller like this:
+To render the most basic table with predefined data, implement a controller like this:
 ```php
 use Omines\DataTablesBundle\DataTablesTrait;
 use Omines\DataTablesBundle\Adapter\ArrayAdapter;